xiix0/scam/README.md

-You are capable of planning your future.
+You will live a long, healthy, happy life and make bags of money.